 (a) Architectural Control.
-Owners shall be required to apply for written approval by the EEC for any types of changes requiring approval as provided herein.
-The EEC shall review any changes to the architectural structure of a residence or additions and improvements to the lot, including but not limited to changes to the exterior color, appearance, or structure of the home, landscaping, the addition of structures, such as sheds, carports, above-ground or in-ground pools or spas, pool cages, gazebos, trellis, fences, walls, and other enclosures, irrigation systems, and permanent concrete work.
-No building, fence, wall, or other structure shall be commenced, erected or maintained upon the properties, nor shall any exterior addition to or change or alteration therein, including patio covers, be made until the plans, drawn to appropriate scale, and specifications showing the nature, kind, shape, height, materials and location of the same including exterior color scheme shall have been submitted to and approved in writing as to harmony of external design and location in relation to surrounding structures, topography and vegetation by the EEC.
+Owners shall be required to apply for written approval by the ECC for any types of changes requiring approval as provided herein.
+The ECC shall review any changes to the architectural structure of a residence or additions and improvements to the lot, including but not limited to changes to the exterior color, appearance, or structure of the home, landscaping, the addition of structures, such as sheds, carports, above-ground or in-ground pools or spas, pool cages, gazebos, trellis, fences, walls, and other enclosures, irrigation systems, and permanent concrete work.
+No building, fence, wall, or other structure shall be commenced, erected or maintained upon the properties, nor shall any exterior addition to or change or alteration therein, including patio covers, be made until the plans, drawn to appropriate scale, and specifications showing the nature, kind, shape, height, materials and location of the same including exterior color scheme shall have been submitted to and approved in writing as to harmony of external design and location in relation to surrounding structures, topography and vegetation by the ECC.
 Approval or disapproval of the same shall be made by the committee and returned to the applicant within a reasonable time, not to exceed forty-five (45) days after receipt of all required documentation.
-The EEC shall have the authority to adopt and amend written standards for the community, and shall have the authority to adopt rules, regulations, and procedures regarding application and approval pursuant to this section.
-Any owner aggrieved by a decision of the EEC may request, in writing, an appeal to the Board of Directors.
+The ECC shall have the authority to adopt and amend written standards for the community, and shall have the authority to adopt rules, regulations, and procedures regarding application and approval pursuant to this section.
+Any owner aggrieved by a decision of the ECC may request, in writing, an appeal to the Board of Directors.
 The decision of the Board shall be final.

 (b) Environment Control.
-The EEC shall have the authority to adopt and amend standards, rules and policies in order to maintain the quiet enjoyment and protect the value of the properties within the community and promoting the health, safety, and welfare of the residents.
+The ECC shall have the authority to adopt and amend standards, rules and policies in order to maintain the quiet enjoyment and protect the value of the properties within the community and promoting the health, safety, and welfare of the residents.

 Section 3.
 Landscaping Approval.
 No shrubs or plants which at maturity and without clipping or pruning thereof, would exceed the height of the dwelling house on any lot shall be planted or employed in violation of the Association’s standards or in such a manner as to interfere with the natural view and aesthetic beauty which each Lot in the community is intended to enjoy.

 Section 4.
 Variances.
-The Board or the EEC, with the consent of the Board of Directors, shall have the right and power to grant variances from the provisions of this Declaration and from the Association's rules and regulations for good cause shown, as determined in the reasonable discretion of the Board.
+The Board or the ECC, with the consent of the Board of Directors, shall have the right and power to grant variances from the provisions of this Declaration and from the Association's rules and regulations for good cause shown, as determined in the reasonable discretion of the Board.
 No variance granted as aforesaid shall alter, waive or impair the operation or effect of the provisions of this Declaration in any instance in which such variance is not granted.

 Section 4.
 Attorney’s Fees.
 In all litigation involving architectural or environmental control, the prevailing party shall be entitled to collect and shall be awarded attorneys’ fees and court costs.